nimwunnan/conceptuallabor.com/_texts/theory-expanded.md

 In doing so, we must also recognize that representational strategies, the subjectivity of experience, and the vagaries of perception are crucial to understanding our conceptual labor.

-#### The ideal state of this conversation is spontaneous, continuous agreement.
+#### The ideal state of this conversation is spontaneous, continuous agreement

 This Concept is a necessary addition to the previous one.
 While we may represent certain positions and beliefs in the process of conceptual labor, we must recognize the plurality of valid positions and cultivate the flexibility to navigate to new ones.
 Positions are proposed and taken in conceptual labor, but when they are held fast, a conventional narrative emerges.